 Negative: McAfee are a US company so it remains to be seen whether current logging policy remains and what authorities can ‘access’.
 Until then:

-- No Logging policy: A free VPN service with NO IP or Data logging
+- No Logging policy: A free VPN no log with NO IP or Data logging

 - In excess of 22 million users worldwide